Panthera hybrid: Jaguar and leopard hybrids

 In Barnabos Menagerie (in Spain), a jaguar gave birth to two cubs from a union with a black leopard; one resembled the dam, but was somewhat darker, while the other was black with the rosettes of the dam showing.
 Since melanism in the panther (leopard) is recessive, the jaguar would have had to have been black, or be a jaguar-black leopard hybrid itself, carrying the recessive gene.
 Scherren continued, "The same cross, but with the sexes reversed, was noted, by Professor Sacc (F) of Barcelona Zoo (Zoolog.
 Gart., 1863, 88).
 "The cub, a female, was grey.
 She is said to have produced two cubs to her sire; one like a jaguar, the other like the dam.
 Herr Rorig expressed his regret that the account of the last two cases mentioned lacked fullness and precision."

 Female jaguleps or lepjags are fertile, and when one is mated to a male lion, the offspring are referred to as lijaguleps.
-One such complex hybrid was exhibited in the early 1900s as a "Congolese spotted lion", hinting at some exotic African beast, rather than a man-made hybrid.
+One such complex hybrid was exhibited in the early 1900s as a "Congolese spotted lion", hinting at some exotic African beast, rather than a human-made hybrid.